dylanljones/lattpy/README.md

 ````

 So far only the lattice structure has been configured.
 To actually construct a (finite) model of the lattice
-the model has to be buildt:
+the model has to be built:
 ````python
 latt.build(shape=(5, 3))
 ````
 This will compute the indices and neighbours of all sites in the given shape and store the data.
-By default the lattice is buildt in real-space, meaning the shape parameter passed to the `build`-method is
+By default the lattice is built in real-space, meaning the shape parameter passed to the `build`-method is
 interpreted as a rectangle in real space.
-Alternatively the lattice can be buildt in the unit-vector-space:
+Alternatively the lattice can be built in the unit-vector-space:
 ````python
 latt.build(shape=(5, 3), inbound=False)
 ````